-Team up with an existing inclusive club in your school, such as a Unfied Club.
-A Unified Club includes students of all abilities through sports activities and/or social and recreational opportunities and is officially recognized by school administration.
+Team up with an existing inclusive club in your school,

+such as a Partner's Club.
+A Partner's Club includes students of all abilities through sports activities and/or social and recreational opportunities and is officially recognized by school administration.

-Create your own YouthActivation Committee (YAC) or club with the help of your adult allies.
+2Create your own Youth Activation Committee (YAC)

+or club with the help of your adult allies.
 A YAC is students with and without disabilities working together to lead Special Olympics and plan inclusive activities.
 A YAC could be its own club, or a committee within an existing leadership group.
 Youth Activation is about mobilizing youth to promote school communities where all young people are agents of change - fostering respect, dignity and advocacy for people with intellectual disabilities.

-3 Look for student leaders that are involved in other clubs on campus and are looking for acceptance themselves.
+Look for student leaders

+that are involved in other clubs on campus and are looking for acceptance themselves.

-Partner with your Student Council.
+4 Partner with your Student Council.